 A court marriage is a legally sanctioned union consummated and recorded frequently before a judge or other designated Nikah Khawan.
 This procedure enables two adults to legally wed in Pakistan without a big ceremony or the involvement of family members.

 The Nikah is legitimate whether it takes place in a courtroom, a mosque or a person’s home as long as these requirements are fulfilled.
-Because of this court marriage in Islam is permitted as long as it complies with Sharia law and has these components.

 Many scholars concur that, provided all Islamic requirements are met, a Nikah performed in court is legitimate in Islam.
-What counts are the witnesses, the intention, and the consent, not the location..
+What counts are the witnesses, the intention, and the consent, not the location.

 An Islamic marriage is deemed halal and legitimate if it satisfies the aforementioned requirements.
 But under Islamic law it might not be accepted if it omits important components like witnesses or guardian consent where necessary.